ygabdn29/space-tourism-web/README.md

 ### What I learned

-In this project, I think I exercise lots of things I've learnt before and use them in a new way.
+In this project, I think I exercised lots of things I've learned before and used them in a new way.

 ### Continued development